livewire/livewire/docs/actions.md

 ## Calling actions from Alpine

 Livewire integrates seamlessly with [AlpineJS](https://alpinejs.dev/).
 In fact, under the hood, every Livewire component is also an AlpineJS component.
-This means you can take full advantage of AlpineJS within your components to add interactivity better suited to the client side.
+This means you can take full advantage of AlpineJS within your components to add interactivity better suited to the client-side.

 To make this pairing even more powerful, Livewire exposes a magic object called `$wire` to Alpine that can be treated as a JavaScript representation of your PHP component.
 In addition to [accessing and mutating public properties on `$wire`](/docs/properties#accessing-properties-from-javascript), you can call methods directly on it, and the PHP method will be called in the backend.